aayushmadan/ai-chat-app/README.md

         Deploy to Server ───── SSH into EC2, docker compose up
 ```

 The root pipeline is `devsecops-pipeline.yml`.
-On `push` to `main`, it executes a secure, gated deployment flow.
+On `push` to `main`, it executes all the following workflows.

 | Workflow | Purpose | Key tools |
 |---|---|---|